 Just like you age day by day, chickens age too.
 The higher their age, the lower their egg production.
 As such, you should know when your chickens are still serving you or not.

-Start by knowing the breed’s lifespan and their productive years to help you make better plans.
+Start by knowing the breed’s lifespan and productive years to help you make better plans.
 You should go for dual-purpose chickens too.
-When they’re done with egg-laying, their carcasses will be meaty enough for a family dinner or to be sold in the markets.
+Once they are past their prime in egg-laying, these chickens can be used for meat, suitable for family meals or market sales.

 Summary